aksio-insurtech/Fundamentals/Documentation/configuration.md

 # Configuration

 With [.NET](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration) you get a way to create configuration and source it from multiple locations quite easily.
-Cratis fundamentals provide a thin wrapper on top of this to provide an approach making it more oriented around the configuration object type, rather than just the `IOptions<>` pattern.
+Fundamentals provide a thin wrapper on top of this to provide an approach making it more oriented around the configuration object type, rather than just the `IOptions<>` pattern.
 It also provides mechanisms around value resolutions.
 All configuration objects gets registered automatically as singleton with the service collection.